khansubhan95/Django-User-Auth/README.md

 # User Authentication in Django

-User login, logout and signup using Django
+User login, logout and signup in Django